 There is a vocal group of neuromuscular physicians who have raised public concerns in a letter to the editor of a medical journal and some LEMS patients and neuromuscular physicians who have raised public concerns in interviews quoted in articles published in the press.
-Their overarching concern appears to be that LEMS patients may not be able to get amifampridine treatment because of the concern that it would be priced too high as an orphan drug if we are the first pharmaceutical company to receive an FDA approval for an amifampridine product, thereby giving us the seven-year orphan drug exclusivity and the five year new chemical entity exclusivity for our product.
-Articles about their concerns have been published in several national publications and some in the press have sought to tie their expectations about the anticipated pricing of Firdapse® to stories about perceived abusive price increases of drug products by other pharmaceutical companies.
+Their overarching concern appears to be that LEMS patients may not be able to get amifampridine treatment because of the concern that it would be priced too high as an orphan drug if we are the first pharmaceutical company to receive an FDA approval for an amifampridine product, thereby giving us the seven-year orphan drug exclusivity and the press have sought to tie their expectations about the anticipated pricing of Firdapse® to stories about perceived abusive price increases of drug products by other pharmaceutical companies.
 This vocal group has also questioned the appropriateness of the provisions of the Orphan Drug Act that would grant us exclusivity if our product were to be the first amifampridine product approved by the FDA, and whether this exclusivity should be eliminated from the law.
 We have responded to their concerns in a letter to the editor to the same medical journal.
 However, there can be no assurance as to the ultimate impact of these activities on us or our products.

-Because the target patient populations for Firdapse® and our other drug candidates are small, we must achieve significant market share and obtain relatively high per-patient prices for our products to achieve meaningful gross margins.
+Because the target patient populations for Firdapse[®] and our other drug candidates are small, we must achieve significant market share and obtain relatively high per-patient prices for our products to achieve meaningful gross margins.

-Firdapse® and our other orphan drug candidates target diseases with small patient populations.
+Firdapse[®] and our other orphan drug candidates target diseases with small patient populations.
 A key component of the successful commercialization of a drug product for these indications includes identification of patients and a targeted prescriber base for the drug product.
 Due to small patient populations, we believe that we would need to have significant market penetration to achieve meaningful revenues and identifying patients and targeting the prescriber base are key to achieving significant market penetration.
-In addition, the per-patient prices at which we anticipate we may sell Firdapse® will need to be relatively high in order for us to generate an appropriate return for the investment in these product development programs and achieve meaningful gross margins.
-There can be no assurance that we will be successful in achieving a sufficient degree of market penetration and/or obtaining or maintaining high per-patient prices for Firdapse®, if approved, because the potential target populations are very small, we may never achieve profitability despite obtaining such significant market share.
-Furthermore, because the potential target populations are very small, even if we do obtain significant market share for Firdapse®, we may never achieve profitability.
+In addition, the per-patient prices at which we anticipate we may sell Firdapse[®] will need to be relatively high in order for us to generate an appropriate return for the investment in these product development programs and achieve meaningful gross margins.
+There can be no assurance that we will be successful in achieving a sufficient degree of market penetration and/or obtaining or maintaining high per-patient prices for Firdapse[®] for diseases with small patient populations.
+Further, even if we obtain significant market share for Firdapse[®], if approved, because the potential target populations are very small, we may never achieve profitability despite obtaining such significant market share.
+Furthermore, because the potential target populations are very small, even if we do obtain significant market share for Firdapse[®], we may never achieve profitability.
 Additionally, patients who discontinue therapy or do not fill prescriptions are not easily replaced by new patients, given the limited patient population.